 - Electronic—may be purchased according to preference, usability and suitability of subject area.

 - Textbooks and lab manuals—a highly selective acquisition procedure will be applied to the retention of textbooks, based on subject expertise of faculty, availability of information in other usable materials, and librarian's judgment based on book selection criteria.
 As donated textbooks meet specified criteria, they will be added to the collection, particularly in fields such as office education where they are prime reference works.
 Older textbooks will be weeded.
 Lab manuals—as consumables—will not be purchased, or if donated, will not be added to the collection.

 B. Audio visual materials—The following guidelines exist for Library media items:VII.
 Intellectual Freedom and Procedures for Complaint1.
 PurposeC.
 Serials

 The UVU Library is committed to providing materials to support curriculum, classroom instruction and research in various formats to enhance the learning process.
-Recognizing the unique properties and nature of non-print formats, this document has been created as a supplement to UVU Library's general Collection Development Policy and will be used to guide the Media Librarian in the various aspects of collection development including the selection and de-selection of materials.
+Recognizing the unique properties and nature of non-print formats, this document has been created as a supplement to UVU Library's general Collection Development Guidelines and will be used to guide the Media Librarian in the various aspects of collection development including the selection and de-selection of materials.